Ajsalemo/AzurePythonSDK-AD-Samples/python-sdk-msal-samples/python-flask-msal-quickstart/README.md

   ![image](https://user-images.githubusercontent.com/31021304/147167945-f742765d-fba5-409c-b840-38b1daed0e39.png)

 #### Running the sample
-- Make sure to replace the environment variables `CLIENT_SECRET`, `CLIENT_ID` and `REDIRECT_PATH` with the values taken above from Client ID, Client Secret and your Redirect UI in `app_config.py` using an .env file.
+- Make sure to replace the environment variables `CLIENT_SECRET`, `CLIENT_ID` and `REDIRECT_PATH` with the values taken above from Client ID, Client Secret and your Redirect URI in `app_config.py` using an .env file.
 - Create and activate your virtual environment and run `pip install -r requirements.txt`.
 - Run `flask run`.